Moment maps and cohomology of non-reductive quotients: Cohomology and intersection pairings on non-reductive quotients

-In short, after fixing coordinates and an inner product on $V=\liet$, and a cone $\Lambda \subset \liet$, the J-K residue in Theorem \ref{jeffreykirwan} can be interpreted as an iterated residue over those components of the torus-fixed point locus whose image under the torus moment map sit in $\Lambda$.
+Thus, after fixing coordinates and an inner product on $V=\liet$, and a cone $\Lambda \subset \liet$, the J-K residue in Theorem \ref{jeffreykirwan} can be interpreted as an iterated residue over those components of the torus-fixed point locus whose images under the torus moment map lie in $\Lambda$.